Felix Annan

-Felix Annan (born 22 November 1994) is a Ghanaian footballer who last played as a goalkeeper for Maryland Bobcats FC and Ghana.
+Felix Annan (born 22 November 1994) is a Ghanaian professional footballer who last played as a goalkeeper for Carlton Town and Ghana.

 Club career

 Annan began his career at Gomoa Fetteh Feyenoord Academy, before signing for Asante Kotoko.
 In 2014, Annan was loaned to Real Tamale United, going out on loan again to the West African Football Academy in 2015.

+He joined English lower-league side Carlton Town before the 2023–24 season.

 International career

 On 9 June 2019, Annan made his debut for Ghana in a 1–0 friendly defeat against Namibia.